ESPRI-Mod/synda/sdt/doc/download_guide.md

 ### Usage

-To install a dataset

-    synda install DATASET

-    synda install [args] [options]
+    synda install [ ID ] [ FACET ]...

-This command installs file(s) matching given search criteria.

-Note that two versions of the same dataset can be installed side by side (i.e. versions are not mutualy exclusive).
+This command adds matching file(s) in the download queue.
+A background process (i.e. Synda daemon) will then download files

 ### Example